TorqueGameEngines/Torque3D/Engine/lib/nativeFileDialogs/README.md

 Alternatively, you can use the Zenity backend by running the Makefile in `build/gmake_linux_zenity`.
 Zenity runs the dialog in its own address space, but requires the user to have Zenity correctly installed and configured on their system.

 #### MacOS ####

 On Mac OS, add `AppKit` to the list of frameworks.

 #### Windows ####

-On Windows, ensure you are building against `comctl32.lib`.
+On Windows, ensure you are linking against `comctl32.lib`.

 ## Usage ##

 See `NFD.h` for API calls.
 See `tests/*.c` for example code.

 After compiling, `build/bin` contains compiled test programs.
+The appropriate subdirectory under `build/lib` contains the built library.

 ## File Filter Syntax ##